lagonapp/lagon/README.md

 ## About

 Lagon is a free Open Source Runtime and SaaS that make it easy to deploy TypeScript and JavaScript Serverless Functions at the Edge, using V8 Isolates.
-You will be able to self-host it.
+It's also self-hostable.

 > **Warning**: Lagon is still in heavy development.
 Do not use for production usages.

 Current status:

 - **Dev**
 - ~Alpha~
 - ~Beta~